Doctors Note Logo

 10 Awakenings: Why Your Internal "Sleep Switch" is Broken

-There are several factors to consider behind repeated nighttime awakenings; see below to understand more.
-If your sleep switch feels broken, sleep is usually being interrupted by one or more common, treatable causes such as stress-driven hyperarousal, insomnia, sleep apnea, hormonal shifts, blood sugar swings, restless legs, nocturia, environmental triggers, medications or alcohol, and mental health conditions.
-These disturb circadian rhythm and sleep depth, and warning signs like loud snoring, gasping, chest pain, night sweats, severe daytime sleepiness, or mood and memory changes should prompt medical evaluation, with specific self-care steps and next actions outlined below.
+If your sleep switch feels broken, the culprit is often stress-driven hyperarousal, insomnia, sleep apnea, hormonal shifts, blood sugar swings, restless legs syndrome, nocturia, environmental triggers, medications, alcohol, or an underlying mental health condition.
+These disrupt your circadian rhythm and sleep depth.
+Red flags like loud snoring, gasping, chest pain, night sweats, severe daytime sleepiness, or mood and memory changes warrant prompt medical evaluation.

 answer background